KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/postgres.md

    <br></br>
    <img src="/img/elt/airbyte_kyve_source.jpg" alt="Airbyte set up source" />

    ***NOTE***: The **Bundle-Start-IDs** determines the size of the extracted data.
-This also affects the time that it is required for completing the sync process which can take place for hours if the data are old.
-It is advised for testing purposes to visit the [KYVE network Polls page](https://app.korellia.kyve.network/#/pools) and to select a recent bundle ID (2-5 days before).
+This also affects the time required for completing the sync process, up to several hours for historic data.
+It is advised for testing purposes to visit the [KYVE network Polls page](https://app.korellia.kyve.network/#/pools) and to select a recent bundle ID (2-5 days old).

 2. Set up the destination.